Injured Due to the Negligence of a USAA Insured?

 If you’ve been injured in an accident that was caused by a negligent or reckless driver, the common assumption is that the driver’s insurance will pay for your injuries.
 However, large insurance companies like USAA have a number of tactics that they use to get out of paying out claims, including getting accident victims to settle quickly for a low amount.
-An attorney experienced with these tactics is necessary in order to avoid getting short-changed on the compensation you need to make a full recovery.
+A Chicago insurance dispute attorney with experience in dealing with these tactics is necessary to help obtain the compensation you need to make a full recovery.

 Founded in 1922, USAA provides insurance, banking, and investment services to active military members, retired military, and their family members.
 Headquartered in San Antonio, Texas, USAA has around 12 million members.
 It is a Fortune 500 company, but it is not a corporation.
 It is, instead, an inter-insurance exchange in which the membership owns USAA’s assets and insures each other.
 By agreement, the members of USAA limit member liability to premiums.
 USAA’s insurance services are provided by wholly owned subsidiaries, including the USAA-Casualty Insurance Company (USAA-CIC).

 A 2016 article from the San Antonio Express-News reported that USAA has been the subject of a number of lawsuits over their “cost containment” scheme that delays, denies, or reduces payouts to customers who are injured in car accidents.
 One such class-action lawsuit, filed by two people in Montana, was expected to increase to at least 154 residents of that state.

 In 2015, USAA settled a suit in Washington for $4.2 million.
 That suit was filed by three Washington state health care providers, along with a USAA member who was injured in an accident.
 The suit was due to an allegation of a failure by USAA to pay the full amount of medical bills due for payment under personal injury protection policies.
 There was similar litigation in Florida, Arizona, Illinois, Oklahoma, and Oregon.